 3 reasons to have your Will done in 2020

 The year 2020 could be called the year of vision.
-But as the start of a new decade, we should also be conscious that we should start it on the right foot.
-And being on the right foot includes having your affairs in order.
+But at the start of a new decade, we should also be conscious that we should start it on the right foot – have your will done.
+Being on the right foot includes having your affairs in order.

 If you haven’t done a Will before

 If you haven’t done a Will before, what are you waiting for?
-Everyone needs a Will, whether you think your don’t own much or not.
+You to have your Will done, whether you think your don’t own much or not.
 Although I don’t endorse it often, even a Will-kit is enough for those with simple situations.

 For those you think they don’t need a Will, it is rarely actually the case.